miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | **Proactive Guidance**                  | No                                  | No                                 | No                                   | Yes                                    |
 | **Training and API Support**            | No                                  | No                                 | Yes                                  | Yes                                    |
 | **Access to Enterprise Concierge**      | No                                  | No                                 | No                                   | Yes                                    |

+- **Access to Cloud Support Engineers** in AWS refers to the ability to interact directly with AWS technical support personnel who are knowledgeable about AWS services.
+- **AWS Architectural Guidance** : AWS Cloud Support Engineers provide recommendations and best practices for designing, building, and maintaining scalable, secure, reliable, and cost-effective applications in the AWS Cloud. oOffered under higher-tier AWS support plans (DEveloper[General Guidance] Business(Contextual Guidance and Enterprise[Consultative Review]))
+- **AWS Infrastructure Event Management (IEM)** : It provides a proactive planning and real-time operational support service for large-scale events such as product launches, migrations, or major promotions that require a reliable and scalable infrastructure.(Business[additional fee] or Enterprise Support plans)
+- **Technical Account Manager (TAM)**:a Technical Account Manager (TAM) is a valuable resource for enterprises using AWS, offering deep technical expertise, personalized support, and strategic guidance to optimize their cloud operations and infrastructure.(only for enterprise)

 ## other